ctm/mb2-doc/README.md

 there are stragglers, but please don't be a straggler), *something* will start.
 Once you know your way around the software, please help out others.
 I expect exponential growth, "soon".

-Until I add the table balancing and table breakdown code, tourneys will be limited to single tables, although multiple tourneys can (and are) run concurrently.
-I _still_ expect mb2 will be dealing multi-table tourneys "soon", but I've been saying that for a while.
-So far there haven't been enough play testers for that to matter, but that's changing.

 ## Computer Languages, Frameworks and Libraries